SRNissen/snct-constraints/readme.md

     constexpr double area(Dimension x, Dimension y) noexcept;
 ```

-should read and used exactly like this:
+should be read and used exactly like this:

 ```c++
     // Throws snct::Constraint_Exception if x or y are NaN or not greater than 0.0